rathaumons/torchreid-for-pyppbox/README.md

 ## Install

-Use [Wheels fron releases](https://github.com/rathaumons/torchreid-for-pyppbox/releases) or directly install from PyPI:
+Use [Wheels from releases](https://github.com/rathaumons/torchreid-for-pyppbox/releases) or directly install from PyPI:

 ```
 pip install pyppbox-torchreid